-- To elect the nominees, Gregg A. Lapointe, Brian L. Kotzin and Gary A. Lyons, to the Board of Directors of the Company to hold office until the Company's 2024 Annual Meeting of Stockholders. - 2.
-To approve an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to, among other items, (i) add an additional 825,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan, (ii) remove the automatic nondiscretionary option grants to non-employee directors and (iii) add an overall limit to non-employee director compensation. - To approve an amendment to our 2000 Employee Stock Purchase Plan, as amended (the "Amended 2000 ESPP"), to, among other things, add an additional 5,500,000 shares to the number of shares of common stock authorized for issuance under the Amended 2000 ESPP. - To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying proxy statement. - To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021. - To conduct any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- Proposal 1 To elect the two nominees named in this proxy statement, Kamil Ali-Jackson and Jane Wasman, to the Board of Directors of the Company, to hold office until the Company's 2025 Annual Meeting of Stockholders. - Proposal 2 To approve an amendment to our 2018 Equity Incentive Plan, as amended (the "Amended 2018 Plan"), to add an additional 5,000,000 shares to the number of shares of common stock authorized for issuance under the Amended 2018 Plan. - Proposal 3 To approve, on an advisory basis, the compensation of the Company's named executive officers, as disclosed in the accompanying proxy statement. - Proposal 4 To ratify the selection of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2022. - Proposal 5 To conduct any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.